-Like all of our Collars, this is an American made collar.
-Made individually, using traditional methods and equipment.
+Like all of our Collars, this is an American made collar, made individually using traditional methods and equipment.
 The #46 is one of the best pulling collars available.
-The back, rim and face are made of the best full grain bark-tanned leather.
-Your choice of black or russet leather.

-Closures include your choice of Buckle and Strap or Patent Fastener.
-Available in black or russet leather.
+Closures includes your choice of Buckle and Strap or Patent Fastener.

 How to Measure for a Collar: